 3 RITES: Life, Liberty, Happiness

-Connected like a puppet to objects that have informed the Black experience in America (bible, black dildo, blonde wig, sneakers, watermelon, gun, lightbulb), Edisa Weeks in this solo performance alternates between black face, white face, storytelling, and visceral dance to dig into the pathologizing of African Americans and the foundations of liberty in America.
-She is currently writing stories about the seven objects and, throughout her time at MANCC, will embody the stories through movement and songs that engage with the audience.
-As our nation continues to grapple with confederate monuments, fake news, economic stratification and the killing of Black people, THREE RITES: Liberty both humorously and poignantly insists on a reckoning with our past and present.
+3 RITES: Liberty is a solo performance where Weeks is connected like a puppet to objects that have informed the Black experience in America: bible, black dildo, blonde wig, sandals, watermelon, gun, light bulb.
+She alternates between black face, white face, storytelling, and visceral dance to dig into the pathologizing of African Americans and the foundations of liberty in America.
+During her MANCC residency, Weeks worked on writing stories for the objects and embodying the stories through movement and songs.
+As our nation continues to grapple with confederate monuments, fake news, economic stratification, and the lynching of Black people, 3 RITES: Liberty insists on a reckoning with our past and present.

 While in residence, Weeks visited the Knott House Museum in Tallahassee, where a reading of the Emancipation Proclamation took place on May 20, 1865.
 She also attended the Tallahassee Community Remembrance Project's event, "Strange Fruit: From Surviving to Thriving in the Jim Crow South,” which included a lecture by Professor Darius Young on the history of lynching in America, followed by a panel discussion with Dr. Henry Lewis, Althamese Barnes, Doby Flowers, and Kent Spriggs, and moderated by Lorraine Warren.